Juventus midfielder Aaron Ramsey likely to miss Wales friendlies due to coronavirus lockdown in Italy

 Tweets about this

-Dollarland Juventus midfielder Aaron Ramsey likely to miss Wales friendlies due to coronavirus lockdown in Italy… https://t.co/cvkZ6417WY 6 minutes ago
+One Stop Sports Aaron Ramsey is reportedly likely to miss Wales' friendlies later this month due to Italy's coronavirus lockdown.
+T… https://t.co/gIHQsa4y2j 14 minutes ago

-Manfred Rosenberg#Football Juventus midfielder Aaron Ramsey likely to miss Wales friendlies due to coronavirus lockdown in Italy… https://t.co/DVBA2fVHCF 17 minutes ago
+Nick Sax RT @BBCSportWales: ️⚽️ The Foreign Office has told British people returning from Italy to self-isolate for 14 days

-ᕕ( ᐛ )ᕗ RT @BBCSport: Juventus midfielder Aaron Ramsey could miss Wales' friendlies this month as a result of the #coronavirus lockdown in Italy.… 28 minutes ago
+AFRICAN PARTY RT @SkySports: Juventus midfielder Aaron Ramsey is unlikely to play in Wales' friendlies this month due to the coronavirus lockdown in Ital… 27 minutes ago

-Jan Sionned RT @BBCSportWales: ️⚽️ The Foreign Office has told British people returning from Italy to self-isolate for 14 days
+Dollarland Juventus midfielder Aaron Ramsey likely to miss Wales friendlies due to coronavirus lockdown in Italy… https://t.co/cvkZ6417WY 41 minutes ago

-α-נαу gιgσℓσ RT @SkySports: Juventus midfielder Aaron Ramsey is unlikely to play in Wales' friendlies this month due to the coronavirus lockdown in Ital… 1 hour ago
+Manfred Rosenberg#Football Juventus midfielder Aaron Ramsey likely to miss Wales friendlies due to coronavirus lockdown in Italy… https://t.co/DVBA2fVHCF 51 minutes ago

 Charlie Phillips RT @heartwalesnews: It's reported Juventus midfielder Aaron Ramsey will miss Wales' upcoming internationals due to Italy's coronavirus lock… 2 hours ago